Firewall Module overview

 Once you restarted the computer, you can start using the Firewall and configure it to match both your security requirements and, if needed, network characteristics.

-Network Activity: the Network activity section shows you an overview of the current applications that are monitored by BullGuard and their adjacent network connection.
+Network activity and logs: the Network activity section shows you an overview of the current applications that are monitored by BullGuard and their adjacent network connection.
 The Firewall Logs section allows you to see all the connections that have been active on your computer in a real-time, up-to-date table.

 Settings: opens the section where you candefine how the Firewall engine manages the traffic on your computer.